-- A. Under the Income Tax Act, 1961, every entity (including a company and an LLP) is required to have a Permanent Account Number ("PAN"), Tax Deduction and Collection Account Number ("TAN") and deduct tax at source ("TDS") for all the payments made to its employees at the percentage given under the relevant provisions of the Income Tax Act, 1961. - B. Declaration of Commencement of Business - Every company is mandatorily required to file a certificate of commencement of business within 180 (One Hundred and Eighty) days from the date of incorporation of the company.
-There is no such requirement for an LLP. - C. Board Meetings/Annual General Meeting ("AGM")/ Resident Director Every company is mandatorily required to hold 4 (four) Board meetings and 1 (one) AGM in a year while there is no such requirement for an LLP.
-It is also mandatory for every company and LLP to have at least 1 (one) resident director or designated partner, respectively. - D. Every Listed Company /Public Company with paid up capital of Rs 100 Crores (Rupees Hundred Crores) or more / Public Company with turnover of Rs 300 Crores (Rupees Three Hundred Crores) or more shall have at least 1 (one) woman director. - E. Listed Company are also required to appoint at least 1/3 (One third) of total number of directors on their Board of Directors as independent directors.
+- A. Under the Income Tax Act, 1961, every entity is required to have a Permanent Account Number ("PAN"), Tax Deduction and Collection Account Number ("TAN") and deduct tax at source ("TDS") for all the payments made to its employees at the percentage given under the relevant provisions of the Income Tax Act, 1961. - B. Board Meetings/Annual General Meeting ("AGM")/ Resident Director - Every company is mandatorily required to hold 4 (four) Board meetings and 1 (one) AGM in a year.
+It is also mandatory for every company to have at least 1 (one) resident director. - C. Every Listed Company /Public Company with paid up capital of Rs 100 Crores (Rupees Hundred Crores) or more / Public Company with turnover of Rs 300 Crores (Rupees Three Hundred Crores) or more shall have at least 1 (one) woman director. - D. Listed Company are also required to appoint at least 1/3 (One third) of total number of directors on their Board of Directors as independent directors.
 Further, the certain classes of public companies are also mandated to have at least 2 independent directors.